SB 326 VS SB 721 Deck Inspections

 Timeline:

-• Inspection reports within 45 days from the date of the inspection.
+• Inspection reports must be submitted within 45 days from the date of the inspection, allowing ample time for the HOA and property owners to address any issues that may arise.

 California